4k4xs4pH1r3/offensive-security/Linux/SA.md

 # Create CI/CD Pipelines

 Automated with multiple command-line arguments and customized with Cyber Scan Ninja Techniques.
-That are able to perform a wide range of security test and discovery functions, taking precedence over any configuration.
+That can perform various security tests and discovery functions, taking precedence over any configuration.

 If you are serious about your network scanning you really should take the time to get familiar with some of them.

-This research is focused in identify the maximum batch mix mode is supported by Sypder Analytics.
+This research focuses on identifying the maximum batch mix mode supported by Sypder Analytics.

 #

-For do this more dynamic let's see in parallel some <https://nmap.org/movies/>
+To do this more dynamically let's see in parallel some <https://nmap.org/movies/>

-The main objective of this automation were designed Extrictly and Limited only for educational purposes.
+The main objective of this automation was designed explicitly and Limited only for educational purposes.

 #

-Only authorized Infrastructure Administrators, can use this SpyderAnalitycs due to your client/target boundary concerns.
+Only authorized Infrastructure Administrators can use these SpyderAnalitycs due to your client/target boundary concerns.

 #